 Quinn looked doubtful.
 "Satheri tells me that the Grilvayns are powerful, but not that powerful.
 She knows a lot about this stuff, Daria.
 It's like her whole world."

 "Well," Daria said, "how can Satheri be sure?
-Remember that time Synda tried to trick you into going into that Camonna Tong hideout?
+Remember the time Synda tried to trick you into going into that Camonna Tong hideout?
 That's a pretty sure sign that she has friends in low places who might be willing to do some pretty brutal things to us."

 Quinn shook her head.
 "No way.
 Synda was just trying to embarrass me.
 Satheri told me that the Grilvayns don't hang out with the Camonna Tong anyway.
 They aren't the right kind of family."